ONLYOFFICE/office-js-api/Cell/ApiDocument/Methods/GetElement.md

 # GetElement

-Returns an element by its position in the document.
+Returns an element by its position in the document.<br>Inherited From: [ApiDocumentContent#GetElement](../../ApiDocumentContent/Methods/GetElement.md)

 ## Syntax

-expression.
+expression.GetElement(nPos);

 `expression` - A variable that represents a [ApiDocument](../ApiDocument.md) class.